 Figure 4-3 shows the I/O pin parameters for the core.
+For more information on the optimal IO pin assignment, see the Appendix C, Pin and Bank Rules.

 Note: This tab is not available for 7 Series D-PHY RX configuration.